psi4/psi4/doc/sphinxman/source/cfour.rst

 :envvar:`PSIPATH`.
 If |PSIfour| is unable to execute the binary, an error will be reported.

+.. warning:: The p4c4 interface isn't in the master branch nor will it be in the near future.
+To run this code, (1) build the ``c4`` branch of psi4, (2) find a copy of cfour and put it in :envvar:`PATH` or :envvar:`PSIPATH`, and (3) clone https://github.com/loriab/qcdb.git python module and prepend :envvar:`PYTHONPATH` with the top qcdb directory (the path added to PYTHONPATH should have one qcdb in it; the cloned qcdb is what needs to be imported in preference to the one already in psi4).
+Execute psi4 as usual.

 NOTE: Need to check in a GENBAS so tests can run?

 Cfour for |PSIfour| Users